Episiotomy Explained: Types, Procedure, and Recovery

 Alternatives to Episiotomy

-Considering the potential risks associated with episiotomy, many healthcare providers now explore alternatives that can reduce the need for surgical intervention during childbirth.
+Many healthcare providers now explore alternatives that can reduce the need for surgical intervention during childbirth.

-Water birth has also shown promise in reducing perineal trauma by providing a soothing environment.
-Furthermore, allowing adequate time for descent and encouraging spontaneous pushing can prevent excessive strain on the perineum.
+Allowing enough time for the baby to descend and encouraging spontaneous pushing can also prevent excessive strain on the perineum.

 Frequently Asked Questions